kuluruvineeth/Devops/ansibleServerConnectionExercise/README.md

 ```
 exit
 ```
--Now try connecting to the webserver using Ansible.
+- Now try connecting to the webserver using Ansible.
 Remember here webservers is the group that was created in the ansible hosts file.
 ```
 ansible webservers -m ping
 ```